hoarder-app/hoarder/docs/docs/02-Installation/04-kubernetes.md

 ### 2. Populate the environment variables

-To configure the app, edit the configuration in `hoarder-env-configmap.yaml`.
+To configure the app, edit the configuration in `.env`.

 You **should** change the random strings.
 You can use `openssl rand -base64 36` to generate the random strings.
 You should also change the `NEXTAUTH_URL` variable to point to your server address.